On this page:

 Regular Enrollment

 Students admitted to a PhD program in Arts & Sciences must maintain full-time continuous enrollment throughout the approved length of their programs.
-Most of our PhD programs will be completed within five or six years.
+Most of our PhD programs will be completed within five years.
 During those years, students will be considered full-time if they have one of the following statuses:

-• They are registered in a zero-unit course (LGS 9000 Full-time Graduate Research/Study or LGS 9001 Full-time Graduate Study in Absentia) that indicates the student's full-time engagement in research or academic writing.
-Note: Enrollment in LGS 9000 or LGS 9001 is not viewed as a full-time enrollment status by Veterans Affairs (VA).
+- They are registered in a 0-unit course (ASGS 9000 Full-Time Graduate Research/Study or ASGS 9001 Full-Time Graduate Study in Absentia) that indicates the student's full-time engagement in research or academic writing.
+Note: Enrollment in ASGS 9000 Full-Time Graduate Research/Study or ASGS 9001 Full-Time Graduate Study in Absentia is not viewed as a full-time enrollment status by Veterans Affairs (VA).
 Students expecting to use VA benefits must be enrolled in 9 credit-bearing units.

 During a student's period of regular registration, they may have a need or opportunity to study away from Washington University.
 Recommendations from departments for students' registration in absentia will be considered by the Office of Graduate Studies, Arts & Sciences, on a case-by-case basis.
-If approved by the Office of Graduate Studies, Arts & Sciences, the student will be registered for LGS 9001 Full-time Graduate Study in Absentia.
-Students may be allowed to register for LGS 9001 for up to four consecutive or nonconsecutive fall/spring semesters.
+If approved by the Office of Graduate Studies, Arts & Sciences, the student will be registered for ASGS 9001 Full-Time Graduate Study in Absentia.
+Students may be allowed to register for ASGS 9001 Full-Time Graduate Study in Absentia for up to four consecutive or nonconsecutive fall/spring semesters.
 Semesters in which a student is registered in absentia are counted as part of the student's program length.
+International students are not eligible for ASGS 9001 Full-Time Graduate Study in Absentia.

-PhD students in Arts & Sciences who are fully funded, registered full-time, within their program length, and making satisfactory academic progress will receive tuition remission and a 90% subsidy of health insurance, dental insurance and wellness fees.
+PhD students in Arts & Sciences who are fully funded, registered full-time, within their program length, and making satisfactory academic progress will receive tuition remission for credits required for their A&S program(s) of study to which they have been admitted.
+They will also receive a 90% subsidy of health insurance, dental insurance, and wellness fees.
 Tuition each semester will be calculated based on the number of registered course units, where applicable.

 Enrollment Extension

-Degree Candidacy Extended
+Degree Candidacy Extension

 Upon the recommendation of their departments and the approval of the Office of Graduate Studies, Arts & Sciences, students who do not complete their PhD degrees within their program length and potential one-year enrollment extension may remain doctoral candidates for up to three years.
 Extended degree candidates are not registered for any courses, have no enrollment status, and receive none of the benefits available to registered Washington University students, including student loan deferment.